-Having to use extra PPE, maintaining social distancing and banning refreshments apart from water all make for a very different client experience during the ongoing coronavirus outbreak.
-But by following the top tips below it’s still possible to ensure your clients enjoy a great visit to your salon or barbershop despite the challenging restrictions that currently remain in place.
+When lockdown is lifted, follow the top tips below to ensure your clients enjoy a great visit to your salon or barbershop despite the challenging restrictions that may remain in place.

 This blog post covers:

 - Reassure your clients in advance

 - Good communications despite PPE